rendzina/BigDataAndVisualisation/Python/pyMongo_cursor_prompts.md

+# Cursor AI Prompts
-Here are the prompts we used in Cursor to build the project (* = comments) This is all achieved without writing a single line of code!!!
+## Here are the prompts we used in Cursor to build the project (* = comments)
+## This is all achieved without writing a single line of code!!!
 ==========================================================================

 * blank folder prepared and opened

-Create a virtual environment for a python project
+> Create a virtual environment for a python project

 * Cursor offers these commands in turn python3 -m venv venv